A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Introduction

 \section{Introduction}

-Many materials, including polymers, biological tissues and soft composites, exhibit a combination of elastic energy storage and viscous energy dissipation, i.e., the viscoelasticity (Fig.\ref{fig:viscomodel}a).
-Understanding and predicting time-dependent phenomena are essential for numerous engineering and biological applications, such as designing advanced materials \cite{Lin.2020}, optimizing structural performance \cite{Sun.2013,Lin.2021}, and studying biological tissue growth and morphogenesis \cite{Collinet.2021}.
+Many materials, including polymers, biological tissues and soft composites, exhibit combination of elastic energy storage and viscous energy dissipation \cite{Review_1}, i.e., the viscoelastic properties (Fig.\ref{fig:viscomodel}a).
+Understanding and predicting the time-dependent phenomena are essential for numerous engineering and biological applications \cite{Review_3}, such as designing advanced materials \cite{Lin.2020}, optimizing structural performance \cite{Sun.2013,Lin.2021}, and studying biological tissue growth and morphogenesis \cite{Collinet.2021}.
 The complex viscoelastic behaviors, particularly in cases involving large deformations, nonlinear responses, and evolving geometries, present persistent modeling challenges.

 Over the past decades, computational approaches such as the finite element method (FEM) and finite difference method have been widely used to simulate viscoelastic responses, including creep, stress relaxation, buckling instabilities, and wave propagation \cite{Stewart.2024,Alves.2021,Reese.1998,Golla.1985}.
 While these methods have been successful in many scenarios, they often require refined meshing strategies and explicit perturbations for specific problems.
-For example, in instability analysis, traditional FEM always needs artificial perturbations or imperfections which can lead to different buckling modes \cite{Bazant.2010}.
+For example, in the instability analysis, traditional FEM always need artificial perturbations or imperfections which can lead to different buckling modes \cite{Bazant.2010}.
 Moreover, in highly nonlinear and evolving systems, such as biological growth and morphogenesis, these conventional approaches can struggle to handle very complex geometries or require complex implementation strategies \cite{BenAmar.2025,Liu.2024a}.
 The need for a more adaptive computational framework is evident.